Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Acceleration Sensitivity Analysis

 \section{Acceleration Sensitivity Analysis}

-An object's location $\bp(t)$ at time $t$ falling down in 3D space using gravity is formulated by $\bp(t)=0.5 \bg t^2 + \bv_0 t+ \bp_0$, where $\bg$, $\bv_0$, and $\bp_0$ respectively indicating initial speed, initial location and gravity.
+An object's location $\bp(t)$ at time $t$ falling down in 3D space using gravity is formulated by $\bp(t)=0.5 \bg t^2 + \bv_0 t+ \bp_0$, where $\bg$, $\bv_0$, and $\bp_0$ respectively indicating gravity, initial speed,and initial location.
 We can write the projection of the center of gravity $CG$ in the image plane in projective coordinates as

 where $\bg$, $\bv_0$, and $\bp_0$ are represented in homogeneous coordinates, each being a column vector of $4 \times 1$. this yields

 where $\bK_i^T$ is the $i$-th row of matrix $\bK$.
 The observed $x$ and $y$ locations are then equal to